Our Time Aboard Operation Mobilization’s Ship, Logos Hope

 By God’s grace, I have been in many countries and witnessed incredible ministries.
 But Nanci and I were touched as deeply by what we saw on Logos Hope as we have ever been anywhere in our lives.
 George Verwer, the founder of Operation Mobilization, is a dear friend, and he is the man who God gave the vision to launch the first OM ship in 1970.
 George and many others have talked to me about the ships over the years, but never did I realize the breadth and depth and kingdom-shaping quality of this ministry until we witnessed it firsthand.
 We were blown away by the work of God’s Spirit.

 In the picture below, I'm with my friends George Verwer and Karen Coleman.
-Karen is on the EPM staff.
-Her son Zac served two years aboard Logos Hope.
+Karen is a former EPM staffer, her son Zac served two years aboard Logos Hope.

 Here’s a brief video I filmed of a young crew member telling a story of people coming to Christ after she shared with them, when she didn’t know their language and they didn’t know hers!